CocoaPods/guides.cocoapods.org/source/using/pod-install-vs-update.html.md

 ## Detailed presentation of the commands

-> Note: the vocabulary of `install` vs. `update` is not actually specific to CocoaPods: it is inspired by a lot of other dependency managers like `bundler`, `rubygem` and `homebrew` which have similar commands, with the exact same behavior and intents as the one described in this document.
+> Note: the vocabulary of `install` vs. `update` is not actually specific to CocoaPods.
+It is inspired by a lot of other dependency managers like `bundler`, `rubygem` or PHP's `composer`, which have similar commands, with the exact same behavior and intents as the one described in this document.

-### pod install
+### `pod install`

 This is to be used every time you edit your `Podfile` to add a new pod to it (or remove one from it).